chen0040/java-zookeeper-coordinator/README.md

 A java library that makes easy to develop distributed-tasking system with fail-safe and load balancing master-slave cluster via zookeeper

+Features

+Compared to Curator, java-zookeeper-coordinator is very light-weight, also it has many features built for building request-master-slave cluster architecture.
+It is also designed to handle CRUD on large number of tasks and task assignments in the zookeeper (using a partition technique which controls the number of children under each zk node)

 # Usage

 The distributed system consists of three different types of nodes: